xfactor20/compute-services/gcp/README.md

 Substitute <GCP_PROJECT_ID> and <SVC_ACCT_NAME> in the vars.auto.tfvars with the values of their environment variables earlier.

-Review the provisioning plan first
+Review the provisioning plan first:

 ```
 terraform init
 terraform plan
 ```

-if satisfactory, then start the provisioning process
+if satisfactory, then start the provisioning process:

 ```
 terraform apply -auto-approve
 ```

-Remindder to destroy the gce cluster with:
+Reminder to destroy the gce cluster with the command:

 ```
 terraform destroy